Nlege001/Nlege001/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Machine Learning and Data Science
 - 👯 I’m looking to collaborate on Projects involving machine learning and AI
-- 🤔 I’m looking for help with Getting a Job
 - 📫 How to reach me: nlege001@plattsburgh.edu ,https://www.linkedin.com/in/naol-legesse-b3007317b/
 - ⚡ Fun fact: I play soccer and also the piano